brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 amongst the luxurious shade trees beside the ranger station, the BAH casts about for a familiar layer to measure their progress against.
-Happily, the Tapeats have reappeared, and as he looks north towards BA Point he spots a prominent Tapeats cliff frowning down on the campground:
+Happily, the Tapeats have reappeared.
+As he looks north towards BA Point he spots a prominent Tapeats cliff frowning down on the campground:

 <div class="labels">